UrbsLab/STREAMLINE/docs/source/running.md

       * Does not rely on free computing limitations of Google Cloud (but rather your own computer's limitations)
       * One-click run of whole pipeline (all phases)
       * Offers in-notebook viewing of results and ability to save notebook as documentation of analysis
-      * Allows easy customizability of all aspects of the pipeline with minimal coding/environment experience (including hyperparameter value ranges)
+      * Allows easy customizability of all aspects of the pipeline with minimal coding/environment experience
     * Disadvantages:
       * Can only run pipeline serially
       * Slower runtime than from command-line